aidenlab/BEAR/CONTRIBUTING.md

 ## **Do you have questions about the source code?**

-* Ask any question about how to use Juicer in the [3D Genomics Official Forum](https://aidenlab.org/forum.html).
+* Ask any question about how to use Polar in the [3D Genomics Official Forum](https://aidenlab.org/forum.html).

-## **Do you want to contribute to the Juicer documentation?**
+## **Do you want to contribute to the Polar documentation?**

 * Reach out to us at [aidenlab@bcm.edu](mailto:aidenlab@bcm.edu).

-Juicer is a volunteer effort.
 We encourage you to pitch in and join the team!

 Thanks! :heart: :heart: :heart: